 Take Informed Action

-As discussed above, strong leadership is necessary for employees to remain productive and operate as a cohesive team.
+Strong transition leadership is necessary for employees to remain productive and operate as a cohesive team.

 When I guide mission-driven organizations through their transitions, we not only create transition strategies, but we do it in the context of vision and desired impact, and create a living Transition Plan that engages stakeholders, and is integrated into the annual operating priorities, budget and calendar.
 This kind of plan is multi-faceted, creates important transparency, and the most exciting part?
 It creates the opportunity for unprecedented success.